geopandas/geopandas/README.md

 ![Example 1](examples/test.png)

 Some geographic operations return normal pandas object.
-Calling the `area()` method of a `GeoSeries` will generate a `pandas.Series` containing the area of each item in the `GeoSeries`:
+The `area` property of a `GeoSeries` will return a `pandas.Series` containing the area of each item in the `GeoSeries`:

     >>> print g.area
     0    0.5